XBraid/xbraid/docs/Introduction.md

 - XBraid only handles temporal parallelism and is agnostic to the spatial decomposition.
   See [braid_SplitCommworld](@ref braid_SplitCommworld).
-  Each processor owns a certain number of CF intervals of points, as depicted next, where each processor owns 2 CF intervals.
+  Each processor owns a certain number of CF intervals of points.
+In the following figure, processor 1 and processor 2 each own 2 CF intervals.
    \latexonly
    \begin{figure}[!ht] \centering
        \subfloat{\includegraphics[width=0.75\textwidth]{../img/parallel_timeline.pdf}}
        \label{img:data_layout}
    \end{figure}
    \endlatexonly
-   XBraid distributes Intervals evenly on the finest grid.
+   XBraid distributes intervals evenly on the finest grid.

-- Storage is greatly minimized by only storing C-points.
+- XBraid increases the parallelism significantly, but now several time steps need to be stored, requiring more memory.
+XBraid employs two strategies to address the increased memory costs.

+  + First, one need not solve the whole problem at once.
+Storing only one space-time slab is advisable.
+That is, solve for as many time steps (say _k_ time steps) as you have available memory for.
+Then move on to the next _k_ time steps.

+  + Second, XBraid only stores the C-points.
 Whenever an F-point is needed, it is generated by F-relaxation.
-That is, we only store the red C-point time values in the previous figure.
-  Coarsening can by aggressive with \f$ m = 8, 16, 32 \f$, so the storage requirements of XBraid are significantly reduced when compared to storing all of the time values.
+More precisely, we only store the red C-point time values in the previous figure.
+Coarsening is usually aggressive with \f$ m = 8, 16, 32, ... \f$, so the storage requirements of XBraid are significantly reduced when compared to storing all of the time values.

-  By only storing data at C-points, we effect a subtle change to the standard FAS algorithm (see @ref twogrid).

-- In practice, storing only one space-time slab is advisable.
-That is, solve for as many time steps (say k time steps) as you have available memory for.
-  Then move on to the next k time steps.

 ## Cycling and relaxation strategies {#cyclingrelaxation}